 Later on, when my own two boys were very young.
 I undertook a practical Bronze Casting course in the National College of Art and Design in Dublin.
 I have been exhibiting regularly for the past 25 years.

-Galleries include: Solomon Gallery, Dublin, Trinity Gallery, Dublin.
-James Wray Belfast; and Gormley's, Dublin.
+Galleries include: Solomon Gallery, Dublin, Trinity Gallery Dublin and Gormley's Dublin.

-Selected exhibitions include RHA Annual Exhibition; Sculpture in Context Botanical Gardens Dublin; Sculpture at Lyons, County Kildare; Wexford Opera Festival; Art in the Garden, Russborough House; Art and Soul, Culloden Estate Belfast.
+Selected exhibitions include RHA Annual Exhibition; Sculpture in Context Botanical Gardens Dublin; Sculpture at Lyons, County Kildare; Wexford Opera Festival; Art in the Garden, Russborough House and and Art and Soul, Culloden Estate Belfast and Castlemartyr Cork